-One of these methods should be employed with all mobile devices, like laptops, whenever they are left unattended in office buildings, dorm rooms, libraries, etc.
+One of these methods should be employed with all mobile devices, such as laptops, whenever they are left unattended in office buildings, dorm rooms, libraries, or any such location.

 Who's looking at the monitor?
 Who's watching what's typed on the keyboard?

-"Shoulder Surfing" is when someone gathers information by watching what is typed on a keyboard, what appears on a computer screen, or by reading paperwork left out.
-By looking over a person's shoulder or using binoculars in crowded areas like mass transit, coffee shops, or classrooms, an unauthorized person can gain access just as if they were sitting behind the computer themselves.
+"Shoulder surfing" is when someone gathers information by watching what is typed on a keyboard or what appears on a computer screen or by reading paperwork that's left out.
+By looking over a person's shoulder or using binoculars in crowded areas like mass transit, coffee shops or classrooms, unauthorized persons can gain access just as if they were sitting behind the computer themselves.
 If you can see it, so can they.

 Use these tips to help prevent "shoulder surfing":

 Many highly publicized information security breaches are the result of the loss or theft of a mobile device.
-Not only is this embarrassing but many people are put at risk of being victims of identity theft.
-Special care must be taken with mobile devices as their size, cost, and ease of portability make them attractive targets for thieves.
+Not only is this embarrassing, but it puts many people at risk of being victims of identity theft.
+Special care must be taken with mobile devices, since their size, cost and ease of portability make them attractive targets for thieves.

 Storage devices and media

-Storage media is one of the weakest links in information security because they can hold so much information and are small.
+Storage media are among the weakest links in information security, because the formats can hold so much information and are small.
 The microSD flash media format is extremely small and has lots of storage space.
-Any storage device which contains personal, confidential, or Protected Health Information must be encrypted.
+Any storage device which contains personal, confidential or Protected Health Information must be encrypted.

-Information is often backed-up to CD-ROMs, tape drives, flash drives, or other type of removable media.
+Information is often backed up to CD-ROMs, tape drives, flash drives or other types of removable media.
 These backups should be stored in secure locations on-site or off-site.
 If adequate physical security cannot be provided, then the information must be encrypted.

 Special considerations must be made to prevent unauthorized access to information when disposing of storage devices or media.
 Contact your CSC or department for proper disposal.